 Click on "Backup Now" and the process will begin.
 You may have to wait for some minutes depending on the amount of information.
 When the process ends you will see "Finished" in the Status section and remote replication will be active.

-If you want to do the same QNAP to QNAP backup and don't want to get familiar with QNAP's QTS operating system, it's totally understandable.
-For this, there is a great alternative, which is AOMEI Backupper for Windows, that will provide you with the same security standards with the advantage that you will not need QTS to perform your backups.
+If you want to do the same QNAP to QNAP backup and don't want to get familiar with QNAP's QTS operating system, it's understandable.
+For this, there is a great alternative, which is Wondershare UBackit for Windows, which will provide you with the same security standards with the advantage that you will not need QTS to perform your backups.

 Next, I will show you how to perform this process:

-Click on “Backup” and select “File Backup.”
-You can also backup the system, partitions and even whole disks to a NAS device by choosing other backup types.
+Click on "Backup" and select "File Backup."
+You can also select "Disk Backup" which enables you to backup the whole disks to a NAS device.

-Today, information backups are synonymous with security and peace of mind and having a device such as QNAP NAS is something reliable.
-On the other hand, you always have to avoid unforeseen events and having two QNAP NAS to make backups between them will greatly reduce the possibility of losing information.
-Although QNAP Hybrid Backup Sync is quite useful, having AOMEI Backupper software represents simplicity and due to the fact that it is an application made for Windows, you will be able to make QNAP to QNAP backups without having to deal with a different operating system.
+Today, information backups are synonymous with security and peace of mind, and having a device such as QNAP NAS is something reliable.
+On the other hand, you always have to avoid unforeseen events, and having two QNAP NAS to make backups between them will greatly reduce the possibility of losing information.
+Although QNAP Hybrid Backup Sync is quite useful, having UBackit software represents simplicity and because it is an application made for Windows, you will be able to make QNAP to QNAP backups without having to deal with a different operating system.